tripadvisor tripadvisor tripadvisor

 This half-day tour of Rome by Golf Cart lets you see all of Rome’s attractions, with your lunch already sorted out and paid for.

 This private half-day Golf Cart tour of Rome starts at your hotel – as long as it is located in the city centre.
-After you’ve met your tour guide, we start zipping through Ancient Rome’s highlights, with the most known sites of the Eternal City: we reach the Colosseum, then proceed further to the massive remains of the Baths of Caracalla, and eventually stop at Circus Maximus for an astonishing view of the imperial palaces on the Palatine Hill.
+After you’ve met your tour guide, we start zipping through Ancient Rome’s highlights, with the most known sites of the Eternal City: We reach the Colosseum, then proceed further to the massive remains of the Baths of Caracalla, after which we eventually stop at Circus Maximus for an astonishing view of the imperial palaces on the Palatine Hill.

 From a great view to another, we get to the Aventine Hill, one of the legendary Seven Hills of Rome, to walk into the Orange Garden, which offers the perfect lookout to enjoy the city from above.